veekaybee/veekaybee.github.io/content/blog/2022-11-18-sd-safety-filter.md

 creator = '@vboykis'
 date = '2022-11-18'
 site = '@vboykis'
-title = "Some notes on the Stable Diffusion safety filter" description = "How deep learning models are moderated"
+title = 'Some notes on the Stable Diffusion safety filter' description = 'How deep learning models are moderated'
 +++

 In time for [NeurIPS 2022](https://nips.cc/), there are a lot of interesting papers and preprints being published on ArXiv.